December 22, 2022

 If you're exploring guidelines for child support, you likely want to know how child support is calculated in Texas.
 According to Texas law, if you are paying child support for one child, you'll need to pay 20% of your net monthly income.
 If you have two children, you are paying 25% of your net monthly income, three children are 30%, four children are 35%, and so on.
 The amount of child support that you owe depends on how many kids you have.

 As family law attorneys, we are often asked “What is child support based on in Texas?”.
 Pay stubs alone do not show the whole picture!
 Income calculation is one area where having a good lawyer can pay leaps and bounds for the benefit of a child.
 For child support purposes, gross income is not just the amount an employer pays an employee — the full amount before taxes.
 Gross income includes ALL streams of income, including:

 Even parents who are not working a full-time job may have income that counts.
 The court will look at:

 A judge may attribute income to you on paper if you make attempts to avoid child support, such as structuring of business to appear to make a very low salary or no salary but receiving money through a business.

 Net income is income after deductions are taken out.
 The court will subtract the following from the total gross income:

 If you pay child support to another parent for a child from a different relationship, those payments may be credited in calculating net income.
 For example, If you pay $600 a month in child support to another mother, your annual net income may be reduced by $7,200 ($600 x 12 months).

 In Texas, child support is based on a percentage of net income.
-The amount of the child support percentage in Texas is based on the number of children being supported.
-Any Texas child support calculator will use a standard formula which determines amounts based on:
+The amount of child support percentage in Texas is based on the number of children being supported.
+Any Texas child support calculator will use a standard formula that determines amounts based on: